HOME > Japan’s Local Treasures > Jonai Suwakoji samurai houses

 How to get there

-26 minutes by train from Iwate Hanamaki Airport or 20 minutes by taxi from Mizusawa Esashi Station on the Tohoku Shinkansen line.
-Alternatively, 5 minutes by car from the Mizusawa Interchange on the Tohoku Expressway.
+Take the Shinkansen bullet train from Tokyo Station to Mizusawa Esashi Station for about 2 hours and 40 minutes.
+It is about 25 minutes by train from Iwate Hanamaki Airport or about 20 minutes by taxi from Mizusawa Esashi Station on the Tohoku Shinkansen.
+Alternatively, it is about 5 minutes by car from the Mizusawa Interchange on the Tohoku Expressway.

 Links